emitanaka/sydneycodingclub/README.md

 - Occasional extended club gatherings on **5-7pm Fridays**.
 The aim is to particularly encourage industry coders (especially former usyd students or affiliated) to come.

 Meeting
 --------

+Currently discussion happen in Slack channel of Sydney Bioinformatics and Biometrics.
+This will likely change in the future.
+For those outside, you may like to sign up to the mailing list [here](https://docs.google.com/forms/d/1-ptDybpzjz20uJW1fDZeVR1S-aKAe6n_2L3ph2iva_A) so you can be notified about upcoming news or events.

+*For other networks, check out the [Sydney Open Research Network](https://sydneyopenresearch.org/)!*

 - The second meeting will take place **Wednesday 3-5pm 16th Jan 2018, Carslaw 829, The University of Sydney**.
 - The first meeting occured at **Tuesday 3-5pm 18th Dec 2018, Carslaw 829, The